-More than 50 years ago, the Interstate 81 Viaduct ripped through a working-class Black neighborhood in Syracuse.
-It displaced long-time residents and ensured that poverty, pollution, and a lack of resources would hurt the community that lived in the highway's shadow that still persists today.
+More than 50 years ago, Interstate 81 ripped through a working-class Black neighborhood in Syracuse.
+It displaced long-time residents and ensured that poverty, pollution, and a lack of resources would hurt the community that lived in the highway's shadow.
+These problems persist today.

 NYS Department of Transportation